vnsmith2332/DATA5500_AWS_Management/docs/SDP.md

 * Instructors and TAs typically have full administrative access to students' personal accounts, posing a significant security threat after the course is completed
-* Graders must sign in to each account individually to access completed assignments, adding significantly to the amount of time spent on grading
+* Graders must sign in to each account individually to access completed assignments, adding significantly to the amount of time spent grading

 Given these issues, we have decided to develop a new approach for the courses, one that will allow students to use AWS in the course, while mitigating the drawbacks.
 A suitable solution will achieve the following:
-1. Instructors and TAs - not students - will have root access to a single AWS account on which student resources live
+1. Instructors and TAs - not students - will have administrative access to a single AWS account on which student resources live
 2. Students will be added as IAM users with console access to the account.
 They will be added to a `student` group, which has an appropriate permissions policy attached.
 Some permissions students will need:
    * Creating an EC2 instance